Top 10 Leg Press Machine Reviews and Comparisons

 Unit is quite pricey

-The Body Solid Leverage horizontal plate loaded leg press features a direct drive system which provides the smoothest and most consistent pressing motion of any home unit we have encountered.Read more
+The Body Solid Leverage horizontal plate loaded leg press features a direct drive system that provides the smoothest and most consistent pressing motion of any home unit we have encountered.Read more

 The oversized footplate pivots to let you get the ideal foot placement.
 The dual self-aligning, one and a half inch, linear bearing seat carriage is designed to fit all body types.
 The back support contains generous padding, and you can also adjust it for your optimal position.